inganathijacobs/Python-Fundamentals-2025/Day 04/notes.md

 ## GIT

 - U stands for Untracked

 1. git init
 2. Stage all
 3. Provide message- Why?> What?
 (Explain why you did something)
+4. When to commit
+   1. Commit atleast 3 times in an hour
+   2. Logical commit - Complete commit (no bugs)
+   3. Small commit - Don't commit > 10 files
-  4. Sync to github
+5. Sync to github(online)